caddyserver/website/src/docs/markdown/caddyfile/directives/acme_server.md

 - **lifetime** (Default: `12h`) is a [duration](/docs/conventions#durations) which specifies the validity period for issued certificates.
 This value must be less than the lifetime of the [intermediate certificate](/docs/caddyfile/options#intermediate-lifetime) used for signing.
 It is not recommended to change this unless absolutely necessary.

 - **resolvers** are the addresses of DNS resolvers to use when looking up the TXT records for solving ACME DNS challenges.
 Accepts [network addresses](/docs/conventions#network-addresses) defaulting to UDP and port 53 unless specified.
 If the host is an IP address, it will be dialed directly to resolve the upstream server.
-If the hot is not an IP address, the addresses are resolved using the [name resolution convention](https://golang.org/pkg/net/#hdr-Name_Resolution) of the Go standard library.
+If the host is not an IP address, the addresses are resolved using the [name resolution convention](https://golang.org/pkg/net/#hdr-Name_Resolution) of the Go standard library.
 If multiple resolvers are specified, then one is chosen at random.

 - **challenges** sets the enabled challenge types.
 If not set or the directive is used without values, then all challenge types are enabled.
 Accepted values are: http-01, tls-alpn-01, dns-01.